rica-carv/links_page/README.md

 **Initial commit from 08.01.2016:**

 *Admin area:*
-complet rewritten and it works.
+written as new and it works.
 It uses old e_help, there are still missing some custom buttons (view link, view category).
+Are they needed?
+Except submitted links.
+They use tmp table.
+Maybe better idea would be add field active?

 *Frontend uses legacy code*
 (shortcodes rewritten but they use global variables).
 A lot of work in this area, but it works.